eschnou/ardrone-webflight/README.md

 If you have enabled the **pilot** plugin, you can fly the drone with the following keys.
 You can define your keyboard in the config file.
 In the plugin, `azerty` and `qwerty` keyboards are defined.
 Feel free to define others.

-Use `Z, S, Q, D` to move front, back and sideways.
+Use `z, s, q, d` to move front, back and sideways.
 Use your `cursors` to go up/down or turn clockwise/counter clockwise.
 Use `t` to takeoff and `l` for landing.

+Use the `tab` key to toggle acceleration speed slow/fast.

+Use the `f` key to perform a flip in the current direction of movement.

 ### Record a mission